brouhaha/a2zip/README.md

 Currently revisions F, H, K, and M can be built from the source file "zip-late.asm".

 ## EZIP

 Z-Machine architecture v4 doubled the available virtual machine memory size to 256 KiB, allowed a game to have more objects, allowed vocabulary words to have up to nine significant characters, and added some improvements to I/O capabilities.
 The v4 interpreters are known as EZIP.

 There were five revisions of the Apple II EZIP interpreter, designated 2A through 2D, and 2H.
+The numric character, 2 is a platform identifier, referencing the Apple II family, while the alphabetic character is the revision of the interpreter for that platform.
 These interpeters require an Apple IIe, IIc, IIC+, or IIgs with at least 128 KiB of RAM.

 As with later Apple II ZIP interpreter versions, the disk routines are more tightly integrated with the interpreter.
 In EZIP (and the later XZIP),